Bistable optical transmission through arrays of atoms in free space: Model

 \subsubsection{Low light intensity}

 In the limit of LLI, atoms occupy the ground state, with changes to the coherence, $\rho_{ge}$, linearly proportional to the incident light field amplitude, $ \boldsymbol{\mathcal{E}}^+$.
 The LLI limit~\cite{Ruostekoski1997a, Lee16} then constitutes deriving the equations first order in light field amplitude by keeping the terms that include at most one of the amplitudes $\rho_{ge}$ or $ \boldsymbol{\mathcal{E}}^+$, and no $\rho_{ee}$.
-We obtain a linear set of equations describing $N$ dipole-coupled oscillators
+Equations~\eqref{SpinEqs} then reduce to a linear set of equations describing $N$ dipole-coupled oscillators